FAQ

 Current data: The latest measured values (last measured value and graphs) are transmitted directly from FOEN hydrometric stations.
 This is raw data which is not checked before publication (see above).
 Raw data and forecast values are published in local time, i.e. summer time UTC+2 (CET), winter time UTC+1 (CET).

-Historical data: Historical data undergoes a plausibility check; errors are corrected if necessary (see explanation above).
+Historical data: Historical data can be obtained from the FOEN.
 For historical data, the values are given in winter time, i.e. UTC+1 (CET).
 In exported data files, the time stamp is always indicated at the beginning of the measurement interval.

 Water level data is normally collected continuously at the gauging stations.
 On site, the data logger calculates average values to compensate for fluctuations (e.g. through wave impact).
 Measurement data is therefore normally recorded in the form of 10- or 5-minute averages (rarely 2-minute averages) at stations on rivers and lakes, or 5-minute instantaneous values at groundwater stations.